 Four months in and this pandemic, coupled with the Black Lives Matter campaign and the need to be a better ally, has made me wonder if my artistic concerns aren't just intellectual masturbation.
-So what do you do when inspiration fails? you go back to one the first things taught at college, that self obsession is always a good place to start.
+So what do you do when inspiration fails? you go back to one of the first things taught at college; that self obsession is a good place to start.

 Many artists have made careers of this: Van Gogh, Schiele, Warhol and Frida Kahlo all are known for self portraits but they also treated self portraiture as an integral part of their work.